Communal Narcissism: Meaning, Signs And How To Spot It

 At first glance, communal narcissists present themselves to be the most giving people in any group.
 They are quick to volunteer for charity, often post about their good deeds on social media, and show no signs of selfishness.
 However, a closer look reveals important differences:

 • Fragile Self-Esteem and Self-Importance: Beneath their caring exterior, communal narcissists often have fragile self-esteem.
-They rely heavily on external validation to feel worthy, leading to self-importance that can border on arrogance.
+They depend significantly on external validation to feel a sense of worth, which manifests as self-importance that can verge on arrogance.

 • Exploitation of Group Dynamics: These individuals may try to control power dynamics in group settings.
 They use their seemingly benevolent nature to gain influence and may even engage in exploitation by taking credit for the work of others.